msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 target_link_libraries("${PROJECT_NAME}" PUBLIC glm)
 ```

 Now, we can include the required GLM headers and define the transformation matrices.
-We usually start with a unit matrix, and call either one of `glm::rotate`, `glm::scale`, or `glm::translate`, to obtain a combined matrix.
+We usually start with a unit matrix, and call either one of `glm::rotate`, `glm::scale` or `glm::translate`, to obtain a combined matrix.
 Since GLM, like OpenGL, represents matrices in **column-major** order, we place the first transformation to apply at the end in the multiplication.

 ```cpp
 #include <glm/glm.hpp>